 To promote diver safety and access to shipwrecks in the Straits of Mackinac, and to preserve local underwater resources through education, research, and stewardship.

-Straits of Mackinac Shipwreck Preserve is an all volunteer non-profit 501(c)3 organization.
+The Straits of Mackinac Shipwreck Preserve is an all-volunteer, non-profit 501(c)3-approved Michigan corporation.

 Straits Preserve brochure pdf: straits brochure pdf 5.29.17